actris-cloudnet/rpgpy/README.md

 # rpgPy

-RpgPy is a Python / Cython implementation for reading RPG cloud radar binary files.
+RpgPy is a Python / Cython software for reading RPG cloud radar binary files.

 Installation
 ------------